CyberSecuriTim/ad-gpo-deployment/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <h2> Congratulations!
-You have successfully created and deployed GPO's within your Active Directory Domain.
+You have successfully created and deployed GPOs within your Active Directory Domain.
 You even restored "bid.nek's" account (or whatever random username
     was created by the Powershell script for your lab)😂.
 I'm sure whoever it was sends their kindest regards. </h2>
 <p>

-  - Now you can keep experimenting within your Active Directory Domain at your own discretion using your Domain Client and Domain Controller.
+  - Now you can keep experimenting within your Active Directory Domain at your discretion using your Domain Client and Domain Controller.
   - In fact, feel free to take a look at the lab I did to build a basic intuition for DNS (Domain Name System) which uses this same AD infrastructure that we have built in these previous two labs.
      - It is linked right [here](https://github.com/CyberSecuriTim/dns-overview).